 Transfer of credit will be determined based on an evaluation of the course description and/or course syllabus and its comparability and equivalency with coursework and/or the purpose of the program at Grace.
-Coursework must be validated through an official transcript and must be for work of "B" grade (3.0 on a 4.0 scale) or higher.
+Coursework must be validated through an official transcript and must be for work of "B" grade (3.0 on a 4.0 scale) or higher for graduate credit and a "C" grade (2.0 on a 4.0 scale) or higher for undergraduate credit.

 Exceptions to these guidelines may be granted.
 Questions regarding the transfer of credit should be addressed to the Academic Affairs Office.
 Students may appeal the evaluation of transfer of credit.
-Please see the section in this Catalog entitled, Academic Appeal Process
+Please see the section in this Catalog entitled, Academic Appeal Process degree requirements at Grace.
+The AABS requires that students complete 18 credits and the BABS requires that students complete 36 credits of GENED.